annah-vu/zillow_clustering_project/README.md

 <br>

-For the next step: run statistical testing and visualize data to find relationships between variables.
+For the next step: run statistical testing and visualize data to find relationships between variables, and create clusters.
 <br>

 ## 8d.)
 Explore :mag:
 Goal: Visualize the data.
-Explore relationships.
-Find answers.
-Use the visuals and statistics tests to help answer your questions.
+Explore relationships, and make clusters.
+Use the visuals and statistics tests to help answer my questions.
 I plotted distributions, made sure nothing was out of the ordinary after cleaning the dataset.

-Plotted a pairplot to see combinations of variables.
+Plotted a pairplot to see combinations of variables with log error bins.

-I ran a few t-tests with the features in respect to tax_value.
-Also a few to see if the independent variables were related to each other.
+I ran a few t-tests with the features in respect to log error to test for difference in means.
+Also did a few correlation tests for continuous variables.

 I found that square footage, bedroom count, and bathroom count were all statistically significant.
 They are not independent to property value.
 Bedroom count and bathroom count were also dependent on each other.
 <br>